 - Can you share the unit economics?

-- What are your next set of growth indicators?
+- What is your next set of growth indicators?

 - Do you have a marketing budget and plan?

-Can valuation be learner?
+Can valuation be learned?
 Or should it be based on instincts only?

 This article has answered the question “What is an angel investor and how to become a successful one?”
 Valuation of a startup and how to determine it is one of the most important skills a good investor must possess.
 But, can one learn valuation?
 Or is it based on one’s instincts?